fwupd/fwupd/README.md

 DFU Support
 -----------

-DFU support is supported directly by this project with the embedded libdfu1 library.
+DFU support is supported directly by this project with the embedded libdfu library.

 ColorHug Support